-In Sargent's classical model, firms deduct the user cost of capital $(r+\delta-\pi)pK$ as expense from the total revenues to compute their profits.
-18 The user cost contains three components: depreciation $cost = \delta pK$, change in the value of the capital due to anticipated inflation = πpK and the cost of capital = rpK determined on the basis of the fixed rate of interest, r.
+In Sargent's classical model, firms deduct the user cost of capital $(r+\delta-\pi)pK$ as expense from the total revenues to compute their profits.18 The user cost contains three components: depreciation cost = δpK , change in the value of the capital due to anticipated inflation = πpK and the cost of capital = rpK determined on the basis of the fixed rate of interest, r.
 In Anwar's interest-free model the financier receives k % of the 'Islamic profits' as a reward for the use of the capital instead of interest income.
 'Islamic profits' are equal to the total revenues less the total costs, where total costs do not include return to capital and entrepreneurial labor.

 In Sargent's model firms undertake those projects for which marginal productivity of investment is greater than or equal to the user cost of capital.
 In Anwar's interest-free model firms view the expected profit-share of the financier as the capital finance cost.
-The most important (and perhaps most debatable too!) is his assumption that firms and financiers know the 'normal' rate of Islamic profits in the economy; the rate of Islamic profits being $\theta = (pY - wL)/pK$.
-The 'normal' rate of Islamic profits is used to negotiate the profit-sharing ratios, (1 - k):k, in which entrepreneurs and capital financiers share the expected Islamic profits respectively.
-Therefore the profit-share of the capital financier $k\theta pK$ is the expected finance cost to the entrepreneur.
-It was thus suggested that the term $(r+\delta-\pi)$ representing the user cost of capital in the Sargent's model be replaced by the term
+The most important (and perhaps most debatable too!) is his assumption that firms and financiers know the 'normal' rate of Islamic profits in the economy; the rate of Islamic profits being θ (= (pY - wL)/pK).19 The 'normal' rate of Islamic profits is used to negotiate the profit-sharing ratios, (1 - k):k, in which entrepreneurs and capital financiers share the expected Islamic profits respectively.
+Therefore the profit-share of the capital financier k θ pK is the expected finance cost to the entrepreneur.
+It was thus suggested that the term (r+ δ - π)

-$^{^{18}}$ r stands for interest rate, δ for rates of depreciation, π for rate of inflation, p for price level and K for physical capital.
+(18) r stands for interest rate, δ for rates of depreciation, π for rate of inflation, p for price level and K for physical capital.

-19 w being the wage rate.
+(19) w being the wage rate.

-$(k\theta+\delta-\pi)$ to represent the same in an interest-free economy.
+representing the user cost of capital in the Sargent's model be replaced by the term $(k\theta+\delta-\pi)$ to represent the same in an interest-free economy.
 One can easily observe that by assuming the rate of profit θ to be known, and k being left to be determined by the system (as r is determined by the market in the classical system), there would be little difference between the two user costs of capital.